you-dont-need-x/you-dont-need-lodash/README.md

 # You Don't Need Lodash

-"You Don't Need Lodash" is intened to show how modern javascript can replace most of the Lodash library.
+"You Don't Need Lodash" is intended to show how modern javascript can replace most of the Lodash library.

 ### It's 2018; Things Have Changed